SimplQ/simplQ-frontend/README.md

 # Deploy

 Changes to master are automatically deployed to  [dev.simplq.me/](https://dev.simplq.me/).
-Periodically, the Ionic team will inspect dev and promote it to [simplq.me](https://simplq.me).
+Periodically, we inspect dev and promote it to [simplq.me](https://simplq.me).